 AWS DevOps for serverless architectures: Leveraging Lambda and API Gateway

-Serverless architectures are taking DevOps to the next level.
+Serverless architectures are taking AWS DevOps to the next level.
 By enabling developers to focus on the frontend work, the serverless architecture makes it faster to release software updates.
 DevOps teams turn to serverless frameworks when they want to automate their backend infrastructure-related tasks.

 Among the leading serverless services, AWS Lambda is ideal for organizations that have already or are planning to adopt the DevOps approach.
 Some common use cases of AWS Lambda in DevOps include data processing, machine learning, and backend applications.